ADA-research/VERONA/README.md

 To help you get up and running with ada-verona, we provide a comprehensive tutorial notebook and a collection of practical example scripts:

 - **Main Guide:**
   - The primary resource for learning how to use ada-verona is the Jupyter notebook found in the `notebooks` folder.
-This tutorial notebook offers an in-depth overview of the package components, step-by-step instructions, and practical demonstrations of typical workflows.
+This tutorial notebook offers an overview of the package components, step-by-step instructions, and practical demonstrations of typical workflows.
 We highly recommend starting here to understand the core concepts and capabilities of the package.

 - **Quick-Start Example Scripts:**
   - The `scripts` folder contains a variety of example scripts designed to help you get started quickly with ada-verona.
 These scripts cover common use cases and can be run directly (from within the `scripts` folder) to see how to perform tasks such as: